-If you are interested in teaching opportunities at Weill Cornell Medical College, please contact Carol Capello.
+If you are interested in teaching opportunities at Weill Cornell Medical College, please contact Ms. Kelli Ruttle (email@example.com).

-Problem-Based Learning (PBL) Facilitator Faculty (both MD and PhD) may volunteer to participate as a PBL facilitator (typically 5-7weeks, twice a week, for 90 minutes per session), working with a small group of students (approximately 10) as they grapple with scientific and clinical problems.
-Faculty are asked to attend PBL facilitator briefings during which the next week's case is discussed and also to read the PBL case and tutor guide.
+Problem-Based Learning (PBL) Facilitator: Faculty (both MD and PhD) may volunteer to participate as a PBL facilitator (typically 5-7weeks, twice a week, for 90 minutes per session), working with a small group of students (approximately 10 or 11) as they grapple with scientific and clinical problems.
+PBL facilitators are asked to attend faculty briefings during which the next week's case is discussed and to also read the PBL case and tutor guide prior to meeting with the students.
 During the PBL session, faculty facilitate the group process, track attendance, and assess student performance.
-Faculty may also be asked to be an examiner for the end-of-the course Triple Jump Exam (TJE), when applicable, which includes attending the TJE examiners' briefing, grading a written TJE (with answer code), and/or conducting and grading the oral exam.

-Office Clinical Preceptors Clinical faculty from various clinical departments can volunteer, with approval of the Segment/Clerkship Director, to be a clinical preceptor EPOM, HID1 and HID2, and the Primary Care Clerkship.
+Office Clinical Preceptors: Clinical faculty from various clinical departments can volunteer, with approval of the Segment/Clerkship Director, to be a clinical preceptor in EPOM, HID1 and HID2, and/or the Primary Care Clerkship.
 Preceptors work one-on-one with students, providing them with direct patient contact, history taking skills, presentation of medical information, and physical exam skills.
 Preceptors are responsible for completing an evaluation on their students.

 When attending on their respective units, Medicine, Neurology, Surgery, Anesthesia, Pediatric, Psychiatric, and Obstetrics/Gynecology faculty will likely be working, along with the residents, with those students rotating on the floor at that time and may be asked to assess these students, as well.

-LEAP Faculty Mentor Clinical faculty may volunteer to be a LEAP faculty mentor, providing students with support and guidance about their experiences with their assigned patients; lead monthly seminar groups in which student discuss topics directly related to the health of their patients.
-LEAP faculty meet with their students each month for 135 minute seminars, have open office hours per months, and are expected to attend curriculum development meetings for 30-60 minutes each month.
+LEAP Faculty Mentor: Clinical faculty may volunteer to be a LEAP faculty mentor, providing students with support and guidance about their experiences with their assigned patients by leading monthly seminar groups in which students discuss topics directly related to the health of their patients.
+LEAP faculty meet with their students for monthly 2-hour seminars, provide monthly open office hours, and attend monthly curriculum development meetings (30-60 minutes).

-Unit Leaders The basic science courses (EPOM, HID-I, HID-II) have "learning unit leaders" and others who are part of the Segment Design Group and who have specific content areas for which they are responsible.
-In EPOM, this includes biochemistry, cell biology, genetics, histology, pharmacology, microbiology, immunology, anatomy, developmental biology, embryology, PBL, histology, and radiology; in HID 1 & 2, this includes physiology, psychiatry, pharmacology, neurology and neuroscience, pathology, cardiology; pulmonology; renal; GI, reproduction, endocrine, dermatology, infectious disease, rheumatology, and hematology/oncology.
+Unit Leaders: The basic science courses (EPOM, HID 1 and HID 2) have "learning unit leaders" and others who are part of the Segment Design Group and who are responsible for specific content areas.
+In EPOM, this includes biochemistry, cell biology, genetics, histology, pharmacology, microbiology, immunology, anatomy, developmental biology, embryology, PBL, histology, and radiology; in HID 1 and HID 2, this includes physiology, psychiatry, pharmacology, neurology and neuroscience, pathology, cardiology; pulmonology; renal; GI, reproduction, endocrine, dermatology, infectious disease, rheumatology, and hematology/oncology.
 Learning Unit leaders are usually chosen by Course Directors, with the approval of their department chairs.